Entry-level cybersecurity talent can gain unparalleled work and professional experience through the cross-sector Cybersecurity Talent Initiative.

 No. However, each company will provide networking opportunities and share available positions with participants.

 To receive student loan assistance, you must complete your two-year federal placement and then be hired by one of the private sector companies affiliated with the program.
 Those who continue their government service beyond two years will not be eligible for student loan assistance through this program; however, government may have tools to provide loan benefits.

 - U.S. citizenship at the time of application submission

 - Completion of cyber- related major degree (for example, computer science, engineering, information science and mathematics) from an accredited educational institution within the timeframe January 2021- August 2023

 Background investigation and security clearance requirements may vary by agency and position.
 Agencies will support selected candidates throughout the investigation process.
 For more guidance, see information from the National Background Investigations Bureau.

-In addition to your personal information, you must also submit unofficial copies of all undergraduate or graduate level transcripts; a current resume; an endorsement form (which can also be found in the application) completed by an academic or professional contact such as a faculty member or supervisor familiar with your technical qualifications in cybersecurity; responses to a series of short essay questions; and documentation of veterans status, if applicable.
+In addition to your personal information, you must also submit unofficial copies of all undergraduate or graduate level transcripts; a current resume; an endorsement form (which can also be found in the application) completed by an academic or professional contact, such as a faculty member or supervisor familiar with your technical qualifications in cybersecurity; responses to a series of short essay questions; and documentation of veteran status, if applicable.

 While strong academic performance will be considered, participants will be evaluated on a number of factors, including leadership qualities and technical qualifications.
 Agencies may consider additional factors when making final selections.